howerj/os/readme.md

   - Designed to be run on an FPGA
 * Crypto stuff
   -
+* Stable kernel API/ABI
+  - 'arbitrary' system call, like 'ioctl', could use 'tame' in all installed applications to prevent its use in the field.
 * Kernel: micro vs monolithic kernel
   - Reincarnation server
 * Plan: How to boot strap the system